Cancel anytime

 Total Addressable Market (TAM)

-The global packaged foods market is estimated to be in the trillions of dollars.
-Campbell is positioned to capture a slice through its various segments, especially focused on North America.
+The global packaged food market is estimated to be in the trillions of dollars.
+Campbell's is positioned to capture a portion of this market through its diverse product portfolio and brand strength, but needs to adapt to evolving consumer preferences for healthy and convenient food options.

 Upturn SWOT Analysis